MyJetTools/fl-url/README.md

 ## Reuse of connection

-Since HTTP1.1 and higher reuses a connection not to pay expenses  for the new connection establishment and as well not to pay the costs for a TLS Handshake each request - connections are reused based on schema+domain
+Since HTTP1.1 and higher reuses a connection not to pay costs for the new connection establishment and as well not to pay the costs for a TLS Handshake each request - connections are reused based on schema+domain

 The connection is going to be dropped and reestablished if